-We found Lisa in Kingston Country Courtyard bridal suite with her mother and bridesmaids.
-Despite the grey outside the happy group of ladies buzzed about he dark room.
+We found Lisa in the Kingston Country Courtyard bridal suite with her mother and bridesmaids.
+Despite the grey outside, the happy group of ladies buzzed about he dark room.
 They nailed the matching silk dressing gown look in varied states of preparedness.
-Custom wedding morning slippers, custom converse dancing shoes and a pair of perfect bridal shoes were dotted about the room.
-Make up artist Cat Mutter was on hand to ensure that the ladies were calm, collected and looking their wedding best.
+Custom wedding morning slippers, custom Converse dancing shoes, and a pair of perfect bridal shoes were dotted about the room.
+Make-up artist Cat Mutter was on hand to ensure that the ladies were calm, collected, and looking their wedding best.

 It’s not often on a wedding morning that the bride isn’t the center of attention.
-However Lisa’s daughter (flower girl) was doing such a good job of being cute the ladies focus did stray.
-With hair and make up completed it was time for dresses.
+However, Lisa’s daughter (flower girl) was doing such a good job of being cute that the ladies’ focus did stray.
+With hair and makeup completed, it was time for dresses.
 The bridesmaids wore dusky pink dresses with the bride and flower girl in white.
-As Lisa was helped into her dress the registrars arrived.
+As Lisa was helped into her dress, the registrars arrived.
 They conducted her pre-wedding review before the room emptied into the rain outside.

-Groom Preparation Photos At Family Home In Morning
+Groom Preparation Photos At Family Home on The Wedding Morning

 Murray found Steve back from breakfast at the couple’s home with his best man and son.
 A last-minute wedding speech was written under Archie’s watchful eye.
 The chaps were all dressed in matching blue suits with pink ties and pocket squares.
 They had chosen matching blue waistcoats and two-tone brogue shoes.